 - Adjust inventory for shrinkage: Shrinkage is an inevitable part of retail sales.
 You can record shrinkage by entering either the amount of the adjustment―for instance, when you know an item was broken―or by entering the actual units of inventory on hand.
 QuickBooks will make an adjustment to record the shrinkage expense based on the average cost per unit.

 - Create sales orders: Creating sales orders will help QuickBooks make sure you have sufficient inventory.
 Inventory needed to fulfill open sales orders is subtracted from units on hand in determining units available.
-When units available drop below the minimum you specify, QuickBooks will notify you that it is time to reorder.
+When available units drop below the minimum you specify, QuickBooks will notify you that it’s time to reorder.

 - Convert sales order to an invoice: Once an order is fulfilled, you can convert the sales order into an invoice that can be printed or emailed to the customer.

 - Create customer groups: QuickBooks Retail Edition lets you create rule-based customer groups using certain metrics like customer type, location, status, and balance.
 By creating customer groups, you can reduce the time you spend on sending emails to your customers and updating customer lists.